Captive orcas: Disease and lifespan

-The lifespan of killer whales in captivity versus wild killer whales is disputed.
-Several studies published in scientific journals show that the average mortality rate for captive killer whales is approximately three times higher than in the wild.
-A 2015 study in the Journal of Mammalogy, authored by SeaWorld's vice-president of theriogenology, Todd Robeck, concluded that the life expectancy for killer whales born at SeaWorld is the same as those in the wild.
-In the wild, female killer whales have a typical lifespan of 60–80 years, and a maximum recorded lifespan of 103 years.
+The lifespan of orcas in captivity versus wild orcas is disputed.
+Several studies published in scientific journals show that the average mortality rate for captive orcas is approximately three times higher than in the wild.
+A 2015 study in the Journal of Mammalogy, authored by SeaWorld's vice-president of theriogenology, Todd Robeck, concluded that the life expectancy for orcas born at SeaWorld is the same as those in the wild.
+In the wild, female orcas have a typical lifespan of 60–80 years, and a maximum recorded lifespan of 103 years.
 The average lifespan for males in the wild is 30 years, but some live up to 50–60 years.
 The 2015 study has been criticised by Trevor Willis, senior lecturer in marine biology at the University of Portsmouth, who stated that the study is misleading, "clearly wrong" and indicative of "poor practice".
 He stated that it is misleading in two ways: "First, it compares two completely different circumstances: the controlled environment of a swimming pool, with highly trained vets on hand; and the wild ocean.
 "There are no predators in a swimming pool.
 Second, and in the absence of any other information, it appears they've looked at the survival rate of calves in the first two years of life and extrapolated it out 50 years into the future."
 He also stated that no captive orca has lived for 55.8 years, the recorded average life expectancy of adult orcas at SeaWorld.

 SeaWorld San Antonio's 14-year-old Taku, born in captivity, died suddenly on October 17, 2007.
 Trainers were notified that Taku had been acting differently a week before his death.
 The necropsy determined that Taku had died from a sudden case of pneumonia, a common illness among captive orcas.
 It was also discovered that Taku was infected by the West nile virus, transmitted by mosquitos.

 The shallowness of orca tanks forces orcas to spend a lot of time at the surface, where they are exposed to ultraviolet (UV) rays.
 Sunburns and the development of cataracts in orcas in captivity are attributed to this exposure.
 Orcas in the wild live at higher latitudes, meaning less intense sun, and spend more time in deeper, darker waters.
 While the effects of prolonged UV exposure on orcas' skin is uncertain, since captive orca necropsies are extremely secretive, it is thought that prolonged exposure to UV rays on unprotected skin would have the same negative effects such as melanoma (skin cancer) on orcas as it does on humans.

 The original Namu developed a bacterial infection which damaged his nervous system, causing him to become unresponsive to people.
 During his illness he charged full-speed into the wire mesh of his pen, thrashed violently for a few minutes and then died.